 - Stomach aches and cramping

 These withdrawal symptoms may seem intimidating.
 However, there is no reason to despair.
-Medical detoxification, sometimes simply called “detox,” takes place in a hospital or clinical setting in which you are under the care of a doctor or other licensed medical professional.
+Medical detoxification, sometimes called “detox,” takes place in a hospital or clinical setting in which you are under the care of a doctor or other licensed medical professional.
 Your vital signs will be monitored, and you may be prescribed medications to help ease the symptoms of Adderall withdrawal.
 At the same time, you will be monitored and cared for 24 hours a day until the substance is completely out of your system.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 A residential rehabilitation facility is also another option.
 At a rehab facility, you will receive full-time, comprehensive treatment that combines many approaches and is custom-designed for your situation and needs.
 Stays in rehab range between two weeks and 60 days.
 While this stay may seem time-consuming and expensive, remember that many insurance companies cover at least part of rehab.
 Also, the Family and Medical Leave Act is a law that states you cannot be terminated from your job while you are seeking treatment.

 Other treatments include hospital stays, private counseling, and part-time or “intensive outpatient” therapies that allow you to keep working while you receive treatment.
-Regardless of your choice of care, it is possible that your treatment may be covered by your insurance.
+Regardless of your choice of care, your insurance may cover your treatment.
 Check with your provider, or ask the rehab center of your choice to check your coverage.

 Help Is Only a Phone Call Away

 You can contact Granite Recovery Centers at 855-712-7784.
 This line is open to you 24 hours a day, 365 days a year.
-If you decide to enter treatment with Granite Recovery, your privacy and information with be safeguarded with the utmost discretion.
+If you decide to enter treatment with Granite Recovery, caring professionals will safeguard your privacy and information with the utmost discretion.